finos/FDC3/docs/api/spec.md

 To facilitate context linking in such situations it is recommended that applications `broadcast` each context type that other apps (listening on a User Channel or App Channel) may wish to process, starting with the simpler types, followed by the complex type.
 Doing so allows applications to filter the context types they receive by adding listeners for specific context types - but requires that the application broadcasting context make multiple broadcast calls in quick succession when sharing its context.

+### Originating App Metadata

+Optional metadata about each context message received, including the app that originated the message, SHOULD be provided by the desktop agent implementation to registered context handlers on all types of channel.
+As this metadata is optional, apps making use of it MUST handle cases where it is not provided.